wwake/tenth/README.md

 # The Tenth Programming Language
-In these descriptions, a, b, and c represent the first, second, and third elements on the stack, respectively.
+In these descriptions, *a*, *b*, and *c* represent the first, second, and third elements on the stack, respectively.

 ## Arithmetic Words
 * + &emsp;&emsp;&emsp;&emsp;abc ⇒ (b+a)c